mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/private-cloud-deploy-api.md

 * Update an environment and deploy and manage an app in an environment through changes to the environment manifest

 {{% alert color="info" %}}
-This API is for connected private cloud clusters only.
+The Mendix for Private Cloud Deploy API is for connected private cloud clusters only.
 {{% /alert %}}

 ## 2 Using the API